Redvtiger1/Team-29687K-Code-Database-PUBLIC/README.md

 This repository is for team 29687K.
 29687K is a VEX V5 robotics team, the code in this repository is under the MIT Licence.

 Note, I am a NEW user of github, there may be issues with this repo

+This repo has code that is made for quality of life and utility, all of the code in this repository is code 29687K is fine with sharing publicly.